TMJ (JAW PAIN)

 WHAT IS TMJ?

-In order to check if popping and clicking noises, soreness and pain in the ear are due to TMJ, you should consult a chiropractor.
+In order to check if popping and clicking noises, soreness, and pain in the ear are due to TMJ, you should consult a chiropractor in East Providence RI, Pawtucket RI, Providence RI, or Central Falls RI.
 To see if there has been damage or deterioration to the cartilage in the joint, x-rays are a good method to go for.
 To determine the overall integrity of the TMJ an MRI may also be done.
-These tests and analysis help the chiropractor to plan the treatment method in a better way and to also determine the root cause of the pain and problem.
+These tests and analyses help the chiropractor to plan the treatment method in a better way and to also determine the root cause of the pain and problem.

 HOW CAN CHIROPRACTIC HELP THE TEMPOROMANDIBULAR JOINT (TMJ)?